life4/deal/docs/basic/intro.md

 1. [module_load](../details/module_load) allows you to control what happens at the module load (import) time.
 1. [Dispatch](../details/dispatch) is a way to combine multiple implementations for a function into one based on pre-conditions.
-1. [Sphinx](../details/sphinx) integration is a way to generate documentation for contracts.
+1. [Documentation](../details/docs) provides information on generating documentation for functions with contracts (using Sphinx).
 1. [Stubs](../details/stubs) is a way to store some contracts in a JSON file instead of the source code.
 It can be helpful for third-party libraries.
 Some stubs already inside Deal.
 1. [More about testing](../details/tests) provides information on finding memory leaks and tweaking tests generation.
 1. [Validators](../details/validators) is a way to describe complex contracts using [Marshmallow](https://github.com/marshmallow-code/marshmallow) or another validation library.